 At this time, the CCEP does not offer any scholarships for our camps, nor do we offer discounts to children of Calvin staff or faculty.
 However, for those families that would like to send their children to camp but are experiencing financial hardships, you may pay the camp fee in installments via checks.
-Please mail a check for 1/2 of the registration fee, payable to Calvin College, within 7 days of registering to reserve your space.
+Please mail a check for 1/2 of the registration fee, payable to Calvin University, within 7 days of registering to reserve your space.
 The rest of the fee is due by May 31, 2019.

 Verification of Age and Ability

 Campers must meet the age requirements, be able to attend camp independently, and participate in activities throughout the Ecosystem Preserve (rough narrow paths, wood chipped trails, muddy areas, grassy fields, etc.).
 Jr. Naturalist campers must also be able to ride in a large passenger van for extended periods of time, participate in various off-site field trips and servicing learning activities (hiking over sand dunes and through prairies, digging holes, walking on uneven paths, etc.), and tolerate a variety of weather conditions.

 Enchanted Forest: Explore Michigan’s Beech Maple Forest

 From the forest floor to the canopy, we will explore the plants and animals that make their homes in our forests.
 Topics we will study include trees, rotting logs, turkeys and white-tailed deer, plus soil and life underground for 5 day campers.
 Activities will include exploring a rotting log, searching for salamanders, observing wiggly worms, hugging trees, eating dirt cups for a snack, pretending to be wild turkeys, and much more.